srichens/team-profile-generator/README.md

 xx

 ## License
-    This product is licensed under MIT.
+    This product is licensed under ISC.

 ## Contributing
 If you would like to contribute to this application, please refer to the [Contributor Covenant](https://www.contributor-covenant.org/).